 He is responsible for providing statistical services to the George Institute and its collaborators in Australia and globally.
 He holds a Master of Science in Statistics and Computer Science and a Master of Research in Public Health (Biostatistics).
 He is an accredited statistician by the Statistical Society of Australia (AStat).

 Associate Professor Martin Gallagher

-Martin is an Associate Professor of Medicine at Concord Hospital Clinical School (part of the Sydney Medical School), Senior Director of the Renal and Metabolic Division in the George Institute and Head of the Renal Dept at Concord Repatriation and General Hospital.
-He is also Chair of the KHA-CARI Guidelines Steering Committee, the group that leads renal guideline development in Australia and New Zealand.
+Martin is an Associate Professor at UNSW Sydney, Associate Professor of Medicine at Concord Hospital Clinical School (part of the Sydney Medical School), Director of the Renal and Metabolic Division in the George Institute and a clinical nephrologist in the Renal Dept at Concord Repatriation and General Hospital.
+He works extensively in the ANZ Society of Nephrology in renal guidelines and clinical policy.

 Martin’s research interests include large scale clinical trials to explore ways to improve the outcomes of patients with kidney disease (esp in the setting of acute kidney injury), extending the follow up of such clinical trials to understand the long term effects of treatments, measurement of health systems and the means of applying research evidence into practice.

 Dr. Pallab K. Maulik